The Dart river valley is bursting with life and vitality, its beauty unspoiled and waters unpolluted.

 2. By phone: call 01803 868269 (message service when office unattended) ALWAYS PHONE FOR LATE BOOKINGS

 3. Online booking via Eventbrite: instant booking with immediate confirmation - eventbrite booking fees apply.
-Click on your preferred date below to book:
+Coming soon.

 Meet at the Totnes boatshed, King Edwards School (KEVICCS).
 This is by the river just above Totnes weir.
 You can reach it on foot on the river path from either Totnes or Dartington.
 To locate it by car from Dartington, make your way towards Totnes.
 As you enter the town, look for the footbridge over the road and KEVICC Elmhirst site is on your left hand side.
 There is a path leading passed the Astroturf pitch leads to the foot/cycle path next to the river.
 Turn left, you will see the small concrete boat shed, covered in ivy, where we will meet you.
 You can also access the river path from the bottom of Swallowfields, a no through road near to KEVICCS school.